Electrical ballast: Rapid start

-A rapid start ballast applies voltage and heats the cathodes simultaneously.
-It provides superior lamp life and more cycle life, but uses slightly more energy as the electrodes in each end of the lamp continue to consume heating power as the lamp operates.
-Again, although popular in 100-120 volt countries for lamps of 40 W and above, rapid start is sometimes used in other countries particularly where the flicker of switch start systems is undesirable.
+A rapid start ballast always heats the lamp electrodes using the same heating power, before, during and after lamp starting, by using a heating transformer coil.
+It provides longer lamp life and more cycle life than instant start, but have very high ballast losses compared to other types of ballasts, as the electrodes in each end of the lamp continue to consume heating power as the lamp operates.
+Again, although popular in the United States and Canada for lamps of 40 W and above, rapid start is sometimes used in other countries particularly where the flicker of switch start systems is undesirable.

+Some American electronic fluorescent lamp ballasts which are labeled "Rapid start" are otherwise completely different than the classical American rapid start ballast, because they use resonance to start the lamp and heat the cathodes, and don't supply all the time the same heating power regardless the lamp conditions.

 Dimmable ballast

-A dimmable ballast is very similar to a rapid start ballast, but usually has a capacitor incorporated to give a power factor nearer to unity than a standard rapid start ballast.
+A dimmable ballast is very similar to a rapid start ballast, except that the autotransformer is connected to a dimmer.
 A quadrac type light dimmer can be used with a dimming ballast, which maintains the heating current while allowing lamp current to be controlled.
 A resistor of about 10 kΩ is required to be connected in parallel with the fluorescent tube to allow reliable firing of the quadrac at low light levels.

+There are dimmable electronic ballast that uses 1-10V or DALI interfaces to dim the lamp.

 Emergency

-An electronic ballast with an integrated battery is designed to provide emergency egress lighting in the event of a power failure (typically less than 2 hours).
+An electronic ballast with an integrated rechargeable battery is designed to provide emergency egress lighting in the event of a power failure.
+It can be incorporated into an existing fluorescent light fixture or mounted remotely outside of it.
+When power is lost, the ballast will illuminate one or more lamps in the fixture at a reduced output for a minimum of 90 minutes (as required by code).
 These can be used as an alternative to egress lighting powered by a back-up electrical generator.
-However, emergency ballasts require regular testing and have a useful life of 10–12 years.